pchuck/coursera-ml-project/ml_project.md

 * training set prediction accuracy: **56.01%**
 * test set prediction accuracy: **56.60%**

-As expected, applying the tree model to a new test set results in a lower accuracy than what was achieved on the training set.

 **57%** accuracy isn't much better than chance, so let's try a more sophisticated model.